Anubhasaini/PixScout-AI/README.md

 ## Anubha Saini

-B.Tech AI & ML
+🎓 B.Tech Artificial Intelligence & Machine Learning

-Career Point University
+🏫 Career Point University, Kota

-India 🇮🇳
+🇮🇳 India

 ---

+# ⭐ Support

-# ⭐ If you like this project don't forget to Star the Repository.
+If you like this project, don't forget to **Star ⭐ this repository**.